openannotation/annotator/doc/api/authz.rst

     If the annotation has neither a "permissions" property nor a "user" property, then all actions will be permitted.

-    :param String action: The action the user wishes to perform.
+    :param String action: The action to perform.
-    :param annotation:
+    :param context: The permissions context for the authorization check.
-    :param identity: The identity of the user.
+    :param identity: The identity whose authorization is being checked.

-    :returns Boolean: Whether the action is permitted.
+    :returns Boolean: Whether the action is permitted in this context for this identity.

-..  function:: annotator.authz.defaultAuthorizationPolicy.authorizedUserId(identity)
+..  function:: annotator.authz.AclAuthzPolicy.prototype.authorizedUserId(identity)

     Returns the authorized userid for the user identified by `identity`.